5 Segmentation

 inf 0

 Nothing is missing!
 That isn’t surprising since I created this data set.
-Let’s introduce some missing data to explore this vital subject.
+Let’s introduce some missing data so that we can explore this important subject.
 We will randomly assign cells to NA based on a random number generated for each cell in the dataframe.

 #-----------------------------------------------------------------

-# Randomly make some values in the dataframe NA
+# Randomly make some values in dataframe NA

 #-----------------------------------------------------------------